 Chinese cuisine is known for its bold flavors and diverse range of ingredients.
 (Think chicken feet soup and bird spit dessert!)
 Pork is 1 of the more mainstream ingredients that is super popular in Chinese cooking.

-Whether it's stir-fried, deep-fried, braised, or roasted, this collection of Chinese pork dishes encompasses a range of delicious flavors and textures that are sure to satisfy your taste buds!
-They go really well with fried rice and stir-fried noodles!
+Whether it's stir-fried, deep-fried, braised, or roasted, this collection of Chinese pork dishes encompasses a range of delicious flavors and textures sure to satisfy your taste buds.

 Braised